|REGISTER NOW||IMPORTANT DATES||FINANCIAL AID||COURSE LISTINGS||CONTINUING EDUCATION||eLEARNING||TRANSCRIPTS|

 For more information:

 Option 1: Consult your course syllabus.
-This can be found on your faculty/instructor webpage at: https://www.palmbeachstate.edu/pf
+This can be found by searching for your Professor by Last name and going to their webpage: https://www.palmbeachstate.edu/pf

 Option 2: Consult our grade appeal policy and procedure: https://www.palmbeachstate.edu/academicaffairs/